ashishmisal23/Todos-List/README.md

 ### Todos List
     This project is a simple todo list application built using React.
 It allows users to add, delete, and view their todo items.
+    The Todos List project is a mini web application developed using React, HTML, CSS, and JavaScript.
+It serves as a digital task management tool, allowing users to create, organize, and track their daily tasks efficiently.
+The user interface is designed to be intuitive and responsive, providing a seamless experience across various devices.

     Below are instructions on how to use the application:

 ### Usage
 1. Clone the Repository <br>